BookStackApp/website/content/docs/admin/visual-customisation.md

 type = "admin-doc"
 +++

 You may find you want to customise BookStack to use custom branding or you may just not like the default blue theme.
 Customising the branding of BookStack is super simple and can be done through the settings interface under 'App Settings'.
-Here you can change the application name, logo and primary color.
+Here you can change the application name, logo and the core colours used.
 Changing the app name will simply update the name displayed in the header and browser tab.
 Changing the logo updates the logo shown in the header.
 This can be removed if you only want to display the chosen name.
 Changing the app color will update the color of the header, links and the majority of buttons within the system.